-2 PAIRS OF RIDING PANTS = FREE SHIPPING, WORLDWIDE
+2 PAIRS PANTS OR JEANS = FREE SHIPPING, WORLDWIDE

-2 PAIRS OF RIDING PANTS = FREE SHIPPING, WORLDWIDE
+2 PAIRS PANTS OR JEANS = FREE SHIPPING, WORLDWIDE

 If there is one thing every single horse owner deals with, it's manure - lots of it!